DarshanSahay/Home-Calling/README.md

 - The Game features Two Playable Characters.

+- Singleton , Interface and Observer Pattern has been used.

-- For the Time Being I have Implemented State Behavior for Enemies and Animation Events to Handle Character.
+- State Design Pattern for Player States and Animation Events to Handle Character.

-- I am working on Adding Design patterns like Observer and Singleton to make the game more Scalable.
+- State Behavior for Enemies which Chases and Attacks the Player.

 ### Game ScreenShots